 The South Eastern Division editorial team encourages submissions from anyone.
 We will consider any article that may be of interest to our readers in the RCPsych South Eastern Division.
 This includes submissions from service users, carers, students, clinicians, psychologists, occupational therapists, physiotherapists, social workers, and members of the wider multidisciplinary workforce.

 The South Eastern Division is committed to representing the diverse workforce of the RCPsych South Eastern Division.
 Regardless of article topic, we encourage authors to consider diverse perspectives and issues of equality within their writing.
 We seek to reduce barriers to publication for International Medical Graduates and we will, where appropriate and if requested, offer additional assistance in developing articles from authors for whom English is not their primary language.

-We are now accepting articles for the spring edition of the South Eastern Division Newsletter.
+We are now accepting articles for the Autumn edition of the South Eastern Division Newsletter.

 The theme for this edition is Inequalities in Mental Health.

 Addressing health inequalities has been a priority in mental health for years.
 In light of the COVID-19 pandemic, it has become more important than ever.
 The virus and its social and economic impact are disproportionately impacting specific groups, including black, Asian and minority ethnic (BAME) communities.
 While government investigates the cause of this, we need to be committed to supporting local health systems to better address inequalities in access, experience and outcomes of mental healthcare.

 Furthermore, the Black Lives Matter movement has brought racial inequality to the forefront of everyone’s minds, globally, and its momentum gives us the opportunity to challenge past and ongoing injustices and drive forward with greater pace and conviction.